erenkulaksiz/Notal/README.md

 - TTFB time as well as FCP time is taking long time
 - First load is taking nearly 7~ seconds on benchmarks, need to switch to dynamic imports to reduce JS bundle
-- Maybe switch from Framer Motion to pure CSS or tailwind?
+- Maybe switch from Framer Motion to pure CSS or Tailwind transitions?

 ## Running locally in development mode